BenjaminCharlton/Aspire4Wasm/README.md

         });
     });
 ```
-## For an Aspire host that defines a hosted Blazor WebAssembly client and a web API
+## For a web API with a hosted Blazor WebAssembly client (or a Blazor United app with default rendermode of `InteractiveAuto`)
+Note that, even with the new "Blazor United" template, as soon as you select `InteractiveAuto` as the default rendermode for your Blazor Web App project, it ceases to be "united".
+It will be divided into two projects, just like a hosted WebAssembly project.
+I'm not saying that's wrong.
+It just does.
+Aspire4Wasm works the same way for both.
 ### In your AppHost project
 1. Install Aspire4Wasm.AppHost via the Nuget package.
 2. In `Program.cs`: